Proposal-based Few-shot Sound Event Detection for Speech and Environmental Sounds with Perceivers: Introduction

 Lastly, there is a recent body of work developing few-shot event detection techniques for video data, including both (video) frame-level \cite{yang_one_2018,zhang2020metal} and proposal-based \cite{xu_similarity_2018,chao2018rethinking,zhang2020zstad} approaches.
 We draw particular inspiration for our proposal-based few-shot methods from \cite{xu20video}, which presents a few-shot temporal activity detection framework, based on proposal regression.

 The specific contributions of this paper are: \begin{itemize} \item We introduce a proposal-based few-shot audio event detection model following the video event detection model of~\cite{xu20video}.
-To the best of our knowledge, this is the first proposal-based model reported in the literature for few-shot sound event detection. \item We explore the benefits of incorporating attention into window-level and proposal-based localization methods, utilizing the scalable and high-performing Perceiver \cite{jaegle21perceiver} architecture.

-\item We provide a thorough evaluation of window-level and proposal-based models with and without the Perceiver component on two novel datasets suitable for few-shot sound event detection.
+To the best of our knowledge, this is the first proposal-based model reported in the literature for few-shot sound event detection. \item We study the benefits of incorporating attention into our proposal-based localization methods, utilizing the scalable and high-performing Perceiver \cite{jaegle21perceiver} architecture. \item We provide a thorough evaluation of a window-level baseline model and proposal-based models with and without the Perceiver component on the two novel benchmarks suitable for few-shot sound event detection. \end{itemize}